 Grants from $500 to $1,000 are awarded to youth running programs in the U.S.

-If you want to start a new running program, or need help funding your existing program, you should considering applying on the RRCA Website.
+If you want to start a new sports team, or need help funding your existing program, you should considering applying on the RRCA Website.

 Once you've applied for sponsorships and grants from national businesses you should research professional leagues and local pro teams for support.